Nonagon-Media/utilities/README.md

   Rewrite the image selection so that it excludes non-image type files Add a getopts and make the script use the current directory if no directory is given Add several checks to ensure the required programs (sed, shuf, etc) are installed before the script can execute

+2. updaterepos
+    REQUIREMENTS:
+        POSIX-compliant shell
+        git (apt-get install git...or equivalent for yum) Proper ssh key set up with your repository host whether that's github, gitlab, self-hosted or whatever
+    USE:
+        updaterepos full-path-of-repo-directory
+        example updaterepos /home/tthompson/build/repos/company
+    DESCRIPTION:
+        Script will list all of the files in the given directory and attempt to cd into those listings and run a git pull origin master to retrieve the latest information for the repo
+    WARNINGS:
+        Script does not currently test to see if the file listing is in fact a directory and does check to make sure that the directory is actually a git repo.
+It simply grabs the listing and tries to run the command
+    TODO:
+        Add a test that fails if a listing isn't a directory Add a test that fails if a directory is not a git repository Add checks to make sure git is properly installed and configured Add something to let a person choose which repository host to use